kimjarvis/reemote/docs/source/tutorial.rst

     | which wget                                                                | True                       | True                      |
     +---------------------------------------------------------------------------+----------------------------+---------------------------+

 The Packages class is a declarative.
-After it is executed the package is present, or absent depending on the option.
+After it is executed the wget package is present on the server, or absent depending on the option.
 Whether the package was already installed or not does not matter at all.

 The declartive nature of the Packages class makes it idempotent.
-We can run the class as many times as we like without affecting the outcom.
+We can run the class as many times as we like without affecting the outcome.

-The Packages class yeilds "apt-get" operations to install the wget package and to remove it.
+The Packages class yields and "apt-get install" operations to install the wget package and and "apt-get remove" operation to remove it.
 The present flag indicates that only the install is executed.
 We can see this in the Executed column.
-The Executed flag of the Packages is also set to True.
+The Executed flag of the Packages class is also set to True.
 This indicates that the Class was exectued.
-The Packates class yeilds "apt list --installed" operations to list all of the installed packages.
+The Packages class yields "apt list --installed" operations to list all of the installed packages.
-It compares the results of these two operations to set the Changed flags.
+It compares the results of these two operations and sets the Changed flags.
 The lists of packages is unequal, becase the wget pacakge has been installed.
 This causes the chagned flag to be set to True for the install operation.
 It also causes the changed flag to be set to True for the Packages class.
 The wget package is installed and the "which wget" finds it at "/usr/bin/wget".